Fertility Preservation

 What's stored

-Frozen eggs, available for future use.
+Frozen eggs, preserved for future family planning.

 Success and survival rates(Egg freezing)